-Brainlife allows you to setup a series of submission rules called pipeline rules.
-Instead of describing the entire workflow that you submit once (or re-submit if something fails), you will define a set of individual rules which will be continuously evaluated until you deactivate them.
-It is similar to how a factory assembly line produces products.
+Brainlife allows you to setup pipeline rules that can automate the submission of tasks.
+Instead of describing the entire workflow that you submit once (or re-submit if something fails), you will define a set of individual rules which will be continuously evaluated until there are no more data to process.
+You can think of it as a factory assembly line producing products where each steps within the assembly line as piepline rules.
 When a subject fails to produce an output dataset for a specific rule, you can examine and handle it manually.
-Once you are able to produce a valid output, the rest of the pipeline rules will pick it up as if it came from the original rule.
+Once you can produce a valid output, the rest of the pipeline rules will pick it up as if it came from the original rule.

 Setting up Pipeline Rule¶

 To setup a new pipeline rule, go to Project >

 Pipelines tab and click on "Add Rule" button.